Tanmay2006-Tech/face-id-blockchain/README.md

 - Timestamp
 - Submitting wallet address

-### 6. End-to-End Verification
+### 6. On-Chain Re-verification

-After submitting the blockchain transaction, `verify_record.py` reads the record back from the smart contract and compares it with the local payload.
+After submitting the blockchain transaction, `verify_record.py` reads the record back from the smart contract and compares it against the local payload.

 Successful execution produces: